rdkcentral/rdkservices/docs/developerguide/new_plugin_Inprocess.md

 ![Graphical Represenation of steps to create a new In-Process Thunder Plugin/ RDK Services](./In-process-plugin.png)

+For example, Please follow the below steps involved in creation of **FooPlugin** that implements an API setValue to set a key/value and an event onValueChanged that is triggered whenever setValue is called.

 1.  [**Create Project Folder**](createfolder.md)
 2.  [**Plugin Json API Spec**](PluginJSONfile.md)
 3.  [**Headers Files**](headerfiles.md)